 - (d) To be informed of and oversee the process of preparing and presenting the mandatory financial reporting of the Company and, where appropriate, the Group, checking for compliance with legal requirements, the accurate demarcation of the consolidated group and the correct application of accounting policies and ensuring the integrity of said financial reporting, and to submit recommendations or proposals aimed at ensuring its integrity to the Board of Directors.
 If, after the review conducted by the Audit Committee in the course of its oversight of the financial and non-financial reporting, it is dissatisfied with any aspect, it must express its opinion to the Board of Directors.
-In particular, at its meeting held on February 21, 2019, the Audit Committee reviewed the annual accounts (balance sheet, profit and loss account and report) and management reports, both of the Company and its consolidated group.
-A report was also issued on the third quarterly payment of dividends on account of the result of the year 2018 at its meeting of December 11, 2018, and regarding the payment of the first quarterly dividend on account of the results of the year 2019, at the meeting of the Audit Committee held on March 20, 2019.
-Finally, at the Audit Committee meeting held on September 12, 2019, a report on the payment of the second quarterly dividend was issued, on account of the results of the 2019 financial year. - (e) To review internal control and risk management systems on a regular basis, so that main risks are properly identified, managed and disclosed.
-In particular, control and risk management policy must identify, at least: - the different types of risk (operational, technological, financial, legal, reputational, social, environmental, political, etc.) the Company is exposed to, including contingent liabilities and other off-balance sheet risks among the financial and economic risks; - (ii) the determination of the risk level the Company sees as acceptable; - (iii) the measures in place to mitigate the impact of the risks identified, should they materialize; and - (iv) the internal reporting and control systems which will be used to control and manage said risks, including the aforementioned contingent liabilities and off-balance sheet risks.
-In this sense, on the meeting held on October 11, 2019 the Audit Committe informed about tasks to develop regarding privacy. - (f) To hold a meeting at least annually with the officers heading up business units, at which those officers can explain business trends and the related risks.
-The Audit Committee, at its meeting of December 11, 2018, received a presentation by the Director of the Systems Department on the risks identified and present in relation to said department. - (g) To be in contact with the external account auditor in order to receive information on any matters related to the process of performing the account audit, such as the progress and findings of the audit program, to maintain with the external account auditor any other communications required by the account auditing legislation and technical audit rules and check that the Company's senior management is acting in accordance with its recommendations.
-Likewise, to receive information on any issues which may place the external account auditor's independence at risk for review by the Committee.
-To this effect:
+In particular, at its meeting of February 27, 2020, the Audit Committee reviewed the annual financial statements (statement of financial position, income statement and the notes thereto) and management reports of both the Company and its consolidated group.
+It also issued a report on the third guarterly interim dividend payment charged to the 2019 profit at its meeting of December 11, 2019 and regarding payment of the first quarterly interim dividend charged to the 2020 profit at the Audit Committee meeting held on March 19, 2020.
+Lastly, it reported on payment of the second quarterly interim dividend charged to the 2020 profit at the Audit Committee meeting held on September 15, 2020. - (e) To review internal control and risk management systems on a regular basis, so that main risks are properly identified, managed and disclosed.
+In particular, control and risk management policy must identify, at least: - the different types of risk (operational, technological, financial, legal, reputational, social, environmental, political, etc.) the Company is exposed to, including contingent liabilities and other off-balance sheet risks among the financial and economic risks; - (ii) the determination of the risk level the Company sees as acceptable; - (iii) the measures in place to mitigate the impact of the risks identified, should they materialize; and

+(iv) the internal reporting and control systems which will be used to control and manage said risks, including the aforementioned contingent liabilities and offbalance sheet risks.
+In this respect, the Audit Committee assessed the security control systems of the Company's information and/or technological systems (cybersecurity) at its meeting of January 29, 2020.